Mastercard/mastercard-idservice-idp-reference-app/README.md

 * Select all `.p12` files, `.pem` file and copy it to `src/main/resources` in the project folder.
 * Open `${project.basedir}/src/main/resources/application.properties` and configure below parameters.

-    >**mastercard.api.base.path=corresponding MC ID Service Url, example : https://sandbox.api.mastercard.com/mcidservice**, its a static field, will be used as a host to make API calls.
+    >**mastercard.api.base.path=corresponding MC ID Service Url, example : https://sandbox.api.mastercard.com/mcidservice**, it's a static field, will be used as a host to make API calls.

     **The properties below will be required for authentication of API calls.**